 When you choose Jason Stephens to represent you, you can count on him to:

 - Conduct a thorough investigation of your case

 - Gather and analyze evidence to establish liability.
-This includes identifying security measures in place, minimum security that would have kept you safe, and proof the property owner could have anticipated criminal act
+This includes identifying security measures in place, minimum security that would have kept you safe, and proof the property owner could have anticipated a criminal act.

 - Consult with experts to value your damages

 - Counter claims that you contributed to your own injuries

 - Negotiate on your behalf to reach a fair settlement

 Jason Stephens is not afraid to take your case to court if a fair settlement agreement cannot be reached.
 Contact Stephens Law Firm, PLLC today to schedule a free consultation with a negligent security lawyer in Fort Worth who will fight for you.

 What Is Premises Liability in Texas?